Second Sunday of Lent (Year A)

 Suffering in this sense was an act of love, not an act of weakness.
 Jesus didn’t suffer interiorly because of pride or a poor self image.
 Rather, His Heart hurt because He loved so deeply.
 And when that love was rejected, it filled Him with the holy sorrow spoken of in the Beatitudes (“Blessed are they who mourn…” Matthew 5:4).
 This sort of sorrow was not a form of despair; rather, it was a deep experience of the loss of the love of another.
 It was holy, and a result of His burning love for all.

 When we experience rejection it is hard to sort out the pain we feel.
-It’s hard to let the hurt and anger we feel turn into a “holy sorrow” which has the effect of motivating us toward a deeper love of those whom we mourn over.
+It’s very hard to let the hurt and anger we feel turn into a “holy sorrow” which has the effect of motivating us toward a deeper love of those whom we mourn over.
 This is difficult to do but is what our Lord did.
 The result of Jesus doing this was the salvation of the world.
 Imagine if Jesus would have simply given up.
 What if, at the time of His arrest, Jesus would have called on the myriads of angels to come to His rescue.
 What if He would have done this thinking, “These people are not worth it!”
 The result would have been that we would have never received the eternal gift of salvation by His death and Resurrection.
 Suffering would not have been transformed into love.

 Reflect, today, upon the deep truth that rejection is potentially one of the greatest gifts we have to fight against evil.
 It’s “potentially” one of the greatest gifts because it all depends on how we ultimately respond.
 Jesus responded with perfect love when he cried out, “Father, forgive them, they know not what they do.”
 This act of perfect love in the midst of His ultimate rejection enabled Him to become the “Cornerstone” of the Church and, therefore, the Cornerstone of new life!
 We are called to imitate this love and to share in His ability to not only forgive, but to also offer the holy love of mercy.
 When we do, we also will become a cornerstone of love and grace for those who need it the most.

-Lord, help me to be that cornerstone.
+Lord of mercy, help me to be that cornerstone.
 Help me to not only forgive every time I’m hurt, but let me also offer love and mercy in return.
 You are the divine and perfect example of this love.
 May I share in this same love, crying out with You, “Father, forgive them, they know not what they do.”
 Jesus, I trust in You.

 A Father’s Unwavering Love